nodejs/readable-stream/README.md

 streams that have the "readable stream" interface of Node 0.8 and before.

-Note that Transform, Writable, and PassThrough streams are also provided as base classes.
+Note that Duplex, Transform, Writable, and PassThrough streams are also provided as base classes.
 See the full API details below.

 ## Justification